2023 Solar Incentives Guide for Hampton, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of your solar system's cost.
+When thinking about solar incentives, you likely think of federal incentives first.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.

-Your local Hampton solar panel installation expert can give you more information about the ITC and how it might apply to your situation.
+Your local Hampton solar panel installer can offer more information about the ITC and how it may apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, talk to your local Hampton solar installation company.
+The best way to understand how the new Clean Energy Credit will apply to you is to talk with your local Hampton solar panel company.

 State & Local Solar Incentives